getdzypher/galilel-bot/README.md

 # Introduction

-galilel-bot is the bridge between the Galilel coin daemon and Discord.
-It uses the Galilel internal notification system to forward blockchain related messages to any Discord channel.
+galilel-bot is the bridge between the Galilel coin daemon or any other coin daemon and Discord.
+It uses the wallet RPC interface to forward blockchain related messages to any Discord channel.
 It allows notification about received transactions like donations and monitor movement of premine addresses.
 The block notification system is able to announce current block height if new block is detected in the network.
 The configuration of the bot is independent from the wallet, changes doesn't require wallet daemon restart.
 It supports testing of announcements through local console as well as logging of notifications to a custom logfile.
 It supports multiple coin daemons from different cryptocurrencies as it uses generic RPC commands.

 # Discord Configuration